the-code-genin/ges-cli/README.md

 # GES CLI

 The software utilizes a simple block cipher encryption algorithm to encrypt and decrypt data.
-It uses a **weak** home-grown encryption algorithm called **GES** based off of the feistel cipher structure.
+It uses a home-grown encryption algorithm called **GES** based off of the feistel cipher structure.

 Developed and maintained by [Mohammed Adekunle](https://mohammedadekunle.com.ng)

 ## GES Algorithm

-Based off of the feistel cipher structure, the block size of the algorithm is 128 bits with a 64 bit key size.
-It utilizes an initial NXOR operation between the block and the key to scramble the data rather than utilizing a P-box.
-A XOR operation is utilized for the round function between the right-half block and the round key.
+Based off of the feistel cipher structure, the block size of the algorithm is 128 bits with a 128 bit key.
+It utilizes a parity drop for every 8th-bit to reduce the key size to 112 bits, followed by a shift function which condenses the key to 96 bits.
+Then DES S-Box substitution is done to generate unique 64-bit round keys.

 ## Installation